The Demons That Are Really Just You

 Me, practice-interviewing myself way back when I was fresh grad:

 How to fight it: Be open to failure, rejection, and all that jazz.
 There will be an abundance of it in life, trust me.
 And the more you experience it, the more you’ll be able to embrace it, and treat your mistakes as opportunities.
+You can learn to shake it off ala Taylor Swift through meditation, which can be as easy as five minutes of focusing on your breathing.
+Inhale.
+Exhale.
+Repeat until you fall asleep.

 THE MAKING OTHERS YOUR PROBLEM DEMON

-I usually experience this when I’m with elders, they always have a say about how other people are or should be.
+I usually experience this when I’m with elders, and they always seem to have a say about how other people are or should be.
 It’s kind of like people-watching, but with a bunch of “dapat ganito, dapat ganyan” lines nagging in your ear.
 Whew.
 And it can get kind of tiring, but at the same time I get where the elders are coming from.
 They’ve got a lot of wisdom to impart, after all.

 But if you’re young and already living this way, stressing about how other people should live their lives, it’s going to stress you out, too.

-Also, cover photo by Miguel Alomajan.
+Cover photo by Miguel Alomajan.